bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 1. Create a ghost table in the likeness of your original table.
 1. Migrate that table while empty, slowly and incrementally copy data from your original table to the ghost table, meanwhile propagating ongoing changes (any INSERT, DELETE, UPDATE applied to your table) to the ghost table.
-1. Finally, at the right time, they replace your original table with the ghost table.
+1. Finally, they replace your original table with the ghost table at the right time.

 Bytebase leverages gh-ost to migrate MySQL table schemas with little downtime.